Sme0/SmartAlarm/README.md

 ```
 http://localhost:<port>
 ```
-This will however depend on how the docker is being run, and the port you have entered into the .env file.
+This will however depend on where the docker is being run, and the port you have entered into the .env file.

 #### Running in Development Mode (Without Docker)